7. Reporting practice

 There is no external review of the sustainability reporting in its entirety.
 Instead, individual processes, results and statements are inspected in detail by external parties:

-- The stakeholder panel once again examined the selection of material aspects (see GRI 102-46 and GRI 102-47) in 2020, see Panel Statement and Response from Geberit to the Panel Statement.
+- The Stakeholder Panel examined the selection of material aspects (see GRI 102-46 and GRI 102-47), see Panel Statement and Response from Geberit to the Panel Statement.

 - Financial reporting is audited by an external auditor, see Financials > Financial statements Geberit AG > Report of the statutory auditor.